hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 ### Additional field for self-certification

-As discussed above, enforcing self-certification for the `did:indy` method would limit backward compatibility and so the solution is to implement optional self-certification where the creator of a new nym can set the self-certification algorithm that will be validated by setting the version.
+As discussed [above](#self-certification-of-dids), enforcing self-certification for the `did:indy` method would limit backward compatibility.
+This method implements optional self-certification where the creator of a new NYM can set the self-certification algorithm that will be validated by setting the version.
 Although self-certification will be enforced in the future, rendering this field irrelevant, it will still have to be present for the forseeable future.

-#### Resolving by `versionId`
+#### Additional cost incurred from resolving by `versionId`

 A sequence number refers to a specific transaction on Indy Networks.
 This means that, by retrieving a transaction, we are retrieving the operation data or the specific action that took place in that transaction.
-In other words (in the context of nyms, at least), a sequence number refers to a change to a nym and not the state of the nym after the change represented by the sequence number is applied.
-When retrieving by `versionId`, we are interested in the state of the nym and not the change taking place at that version.
+In other words (in the context of NYMs, at least), a sequence number refers to a change to a NYM and not the state of the NYM after the change represented by the sequence number is applied.
+When retrieving by `versionId`, we are interested in the state of the NYM and not the change taking place at that version.

 The following option was determined to be the best balance between backwards compatibility, minimizing required changes, and implementing the spec as currently defined.
 To resolve a DID Document by `versionId`, the `GetNymHandler` will:
 1. Retrieve the transaction identified by the versionId (sequence number)
 2. Extract timestamp from the transaction
 3. Retrieve the root hash at (or nearest previous root hash to) that timestamp from the timestamp store
-4. Retrieve value of nym as contained in state at root hash
+4. Retrieve value of NYM as contained in state at root hash

 The drawback is that we have to resolve another transaction, which incurs additional cost, before recalling the state when the transaction identified by the sequence number was made.

 ## Rationale and alternatives

-### Self-certifying Nym transaction transition
+### Self-certifying NYM transaction transition
 Imposing the self-certification requirement proposed in the Method Specification would be a significant breaking change for users of Indy Networks.
-Indy SDK users (which form a majority of the user base) would be unable to write new nyms without implementing workarounds as the SDK produces DIDs according to conventions incompatible with the self-certification requirement.
+Indy SDK users (which form a majority of the user base) would be unable to write new NYMs without implementing workarounds as the SDK produces DIDs according to conventions incompatible with the self-certification requirement.
 As such, self-certification will not be enforced at this time.

 However, in anticipation of enabling enforcement of self-certification at some future date, we have conducted some investigation of how this feature could be activated by networks.